WebAssembly/spec/spectec/doc/Language.md

 (Syntactically, this is a special case of a constructor type consisting of just a plain type and no premises.)

-We already so a few examples above.
+We already saw a few examples above.

 ##### Constructor Types